Zeptogram/OOL/README.md

 Risultato: (OOLINST PERSON ((NAME .
 "Test") (AGE .
 20)))

 # Autori e Info
 ENG: This is an italian project, Doc and comments in italian.
+Grade: 28/30

 Made by Elio Gargiulo, Stefano Rigato for UNIMIB Linguaggi di Programmazione Course.